kujobark/kawtutor/Kaw-Companion-Architecture-Guide.md

 First, it observes student interactions and reports observable instructional evidence.

-Second, it communicates predetermined instructional intent naturally while faithfully preserving the instructional decisions made by the deterministic instructional architecture.
+Second, it communicates predetermined instructional intent naturally while faithfully preserving the instructional decisions made by the deterministic Observation & Instructional Architecture.

 The result is a communication system that combines the flexibility of natural language with the consistency, transparency, and governance of deterministic instructional reasoning.